 So, now you have a piece of music divided into sections.
 You have sections of traveling at the beginning and end, and in between are traveling sections interspersed with times you’ll be dancing on the spot.
 Congratulations!
 Your skeleton is in place and your work is probably half-done.
 Celebrate a little.
 Pat yourself on the back.
 Take a break!

 With my students, I use ‘sharp’ and ‘smooth’ as the simplest, broadest categories.
-Is the music in this section round, smooth, flowing?
-Or is it crisp, sharp, percussive?
+If the music is percussive, rhythmic, with a driving beat, mark that section as “sharp.”
+If it’s lyrical, rolling, smooth, mark it as “smooth.”

-Using just those two division, you’ll have sections that are ‘smooth travel,’ ‘sharp travel,’ ‘smooth stationary’ and ‘sharp stationary.’
-What moves do you know for smooth travel? (camels, traveling circles or 8s, turns, etc) For sharp travel?
-(Egyptian walk, walking with twists or ribcage drops).
-Can you apply them to your travel sections?
+What smooth (fluid) traveling moves do you know? (camels, traveling circles or 8s, turns, graceful walks) What sharp traveling moves do you know?
+(Egyptian walk, walking with twists or ribcage drops, traveling shimmies).
+Can you apply these steps to your travel sections?

 Of course, you can be more descriptive than just smooth and sharp.
-I tend to also say big, small, swoopy, shivery, spinny, crisp, rising or falling, etc.
+You can use words like big, small, swoopy, shivery, spinny, crisp, rising or falling, etc.

 Sometimes you’ll want to mix up little combination of smooth-smooth-smooth-sharp-sharp.
 Or, if you’re more advanced, hit a sharp accent on some heavy drumbeats WHILE dance smoothly to the melody.